khaeru/genno/doc/config.rst

   E.g. if "product", then :meth:`.Computer.add_product` is called, which also automatically infers the correct dimensions for each input.
 ``key:``
    The key for the computed quantity.

+   If the key has the single dimension "\*" (e.g. ``key: "X:*:tag"``), then dimensions of the resulting key are inferred to be the union of the dimensions of each of the ``inputs:``, below.
 ``inputs:``
-   A list of keys to which the computation is applied.
+   A list of (1 or more) keys to which the computation is applied.
 ``args:`` (:class:`dict`, optional)
    Keyword arguments to the computation.
 ``add args:`` (:class:`dict`, optional)